 Santanu Debnath is a passionate blogger who loves to write about personal finance and insurance at MoneyGyaan.com and everyday life hacks at MyDailyLifeTips.com.
 We recently spoke with Santanu about how to effectively manage both personal and business finances.

 Tell us a little about yourself.
 Why did you decide to start a personal finance blog?

 I am a software consultant by profession and a blogger by passion.
 I use my free time to share my knowledge and experiences on personal finance and life hacks.

 Prudently managing personal finances is a basic practice which many of us don’t embrace.
 At the beginning of my career, I was not monitoring my expenses well and not at all thinking about savings.
+I had not even asked for perks about which I read on this 5 Hidden Work Perks You Should Consider Asking For post recently.
 Since the birth of my son, I have started realizing the importance of goals in life and why I should plan for them ahead of time.
 Gradually, I have realized that no matter how much money I am earning today, I must start saving for the future to achieve various life goals.